More than 750,000 still without power in Laura’s aftermath

 “It tore the front off, tore the front of the roof off, picked up my camper trailer and hit the side wall, and the side wall buckled and cracked inside,” he said.
 “I think it’s going to be a wash.”

 Laura’s arrival on Thursday inundated entire neighborhoods on or and near the Gulf Coast.
-Twisted sheets of metal and downed trees and power lines cluttered nearly every street.
+In the aftermath, twisted sheets of metal and downed trees and power lines cluttered nearly every street.
 Caravans of utility trucks were met Friday by thunderstorms in the sizzling heat, complicating recovery efforts.

 Edwards called Laura, which packed a top wind speed of 150 mph (241 kph), the most powerful hurricane to strike Louisiana, meaning it surpassed even Katrina, which was a Category 3 storm when it hit in 2005.